oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

   ![Image alt text](images/appflow.png)

-3. Double-click  **main-start** to open the page in the Page Designer:
+3. Double-click  **main-start** to open the page in the Page Designer, one of the main visual editors in the Designer:

   ![Image alt text](images/IDE.png)

 ## Task 2: Design Your Page

 1. Let's start by exploring the Designer a bit.

-There are lots of tabs you can click to expand/collapse different areas and give yourself more room to work.
+	**Note:** There are lots of tabs you can click to expand/collapse different areas and give yourself more room to work.

   ![Image alt text](images/IDE2.png)